Peach Girl: Plot

-In "Sae's Story", Sae is left back a year, for she was always skipping classes.
-She is too stubborn so she goes to Momo's and Kairi's university every day.
+In "Sae's Story", Sae is left back for one year as she was always skipping classes.
+She is too stubborn so she goes to Momo's and Kairi's university everyday.
 Toji goes to a good university by himself.
-Sae then meets one of her childhood sweethearts, Kanji (or Monkey Boy), who left for Malaysia when they were young, and promised to marry Sae when he was back.
-In love with Sae, Kanji follows her around, trying to win her over.
+Sae meets one of her childhood sweethearts, Kanji, who left for Malaysia when they were young, and promised to marry Sae when he returned.
+As Kanji falls in love with Sae, he follows her around, trying to win her over.
 He takes care of Sae's dog, Sora, when her parents would no longer let her keep it.
-The dog walks with a little limp; one day when Sora tried to follow Sae, she threw a rock at its paw and injured it.
-Sae starts modeling and pretends she goes to college with Momo, when she is really still in high school.
+The dog walks with a little limp.
+One day, when Sora tried to follow Sae, she threw a rock at its paw and injured it.
+Sae starts modeling and pretends she goes to college with Momo when she is still in high school.
 She meets Honda and works for CC as a model.
-She meets a guy named Takuma, and he later turns her down.
-Sae meets another guy named Shinji but realizes he never really liked her.
-All these ups and downs make Sae realize that Momo, Kairi, and Kanji are the only people who care for her.
+She meets a guy named Takuma, only for him to reject his confession.
+Sae meets another guy named Shinji but realizes he never loved her.
+Those situations make Sae realize that Momo, Kairi, and Kanji are the only people who care for her.